KunalxKushwaha/Volume-Controller/README.md

 🖼️ Smooth graphics with OpenCV.

-🔄 Smoothing logic for stable volume transitions
+🔄 Smoothing logic for stable volume transitions.

 ❌ No external hardware or buttons required